vilak-mohammad-mohiddeen/Djanjo/README.md

   **migrate is use to convert class to table**
   - init.py: packages
-  - admin.py : registering the table which are in form of class by which we can view the db -apps.py:app related info
+  - admin.py : registering the table which are in form of class by which we can view the db
+  - apps.py:app related info
-  -models.py:contains all classes
+  - models.py:contains all classes
-  -tests.py:testing
+  - tests.py:testing
+  - views.py:All logics